Retronator/Pixel-Art-Academy/packages/artificialengines/README.md

 - **Document**: Extended PeerDB document with common operations.
 - **MongoHelper**: Useful methods to help with mongo queries.
+- **PersistentStorage**: Storing helper for localStorage and sessionStorage.

 ### Artificial Spectrum